VasilyShelkov/React-Hot-Dev-Starter-Kit/README.md

-# React-Hot-Dev-Starter
+# React-Hot-Dev-Starter-Kit
-A skeleton project for starting with a hot-loading development react project server

 ##Introduction
-It's meant to be plain and simple boilerplate to get developing straight away...
+A skeleton project for starting with a hot-loading development server to get going straight away...

 Entry is in App.js which has some [react router 0.14](https://github.com/rackt/react-router) commented out code so that it can be easily included in the future.